 Please read the following:

-Ten minutes before students need to finish, tell them how much time is remaining and that it is okay if they do not have the time to finish everything.
+Provide students with a ten minute warning and let them know it is okay if they do not have the time to finish everything.

 “We have about ten minutes remaining for the activity.
 Please continue with the activity, but do not rush.
 It is okay if you do not have time to finish everything.